Program on Science, Technology and Society at Harvard

 Publications

 Curnutte, Maggie and Giuseppe Testa.
-“Consuming Genomes: Scientific and Social Innovation in Direct-to-Consumer Genetic Testing,” New Genetics and Society, forthcoming 2012.
+“Consuming Genomes: Scientific and Social Innovation in Direct-to-Consumer Genetic Testing,” New Genetics and Society, 2012.